Therapists and Counsellors: Keeping Yourself Supported and Effective

 I have found that really good CPD (Continuing Professional Development) can add a lot of fresh energy and sparkle to my feelings about my client work.
 It can also give me new ideas and information to add to (and sometimes transform) how I serve my clients.

 3. Get Back in the ‘Other Chair’ For a Time

 Having a bout of therapy yourself can be deeply supportive and can help you do your best work when you’re with your clients.
-You might like to get inspired and energised by trying something a bit different – Art Psychotherapy, Gestalt, Coherence Therapy or a somatically-based psychotherapy all have a lot to offer.
+You might like to get inspired and energised by trying something a bit different – you might look for a therapist who specialises in (to give just a few examples) Art Psychotherapy, Gestalt, Coherence Therapy, AEDP, or a somatically-based psychotherapy.

 4. Get Involved in a Creative Workshop, Group or Class